contao/docs/docs/dev/reference/dca/fields.md

 ### SQL Column Definition

-Since Contao 3.0, the database definition is added as a string to each DCA field, e.g. `varchar(255) NOT NULL default ''`.
+Since Contao 3.0, the database definition is added using the `sql` key as a string to each DCA field, e.g. `varchar(255) NOT NULL default ''`.
 Starting from Contao 4.3, one can use [Doctrine Schema Representation][2] to take full advantage of the Doctrine Database Abstraction Layer.

 **Examples:**